equinor/radix-example-oauth-proxy/README.md

 You can now run `docker-compose up`.

 The main endpoint (which is routed through `auth-proxy`) will be available at http://localhost:8000.
-The `frontend` and `api` endpoints will be at http://localhost:8001 and http://localhost:8002, respectively, if you need direct access. `api` will be available directly, but will return 403 if you do not provide a valid auth token in the [request header](https://swagger.io/docs/specification/authentication/bearer-authentication/).
+The `frontend` and `api` endpoints will be at http://localhost:8001 and http://localhost:8002, respectively, if you need direct access. `api` will will return 403 if you do not provide a valid auth token in the [request header](https://swagger.io/docs/specification/authentication/bearer-authentication/).

 ## Running in Radix